 If you are pregnant and have not had chickenpox (or been immunised) and come into contact with a person with chickenpox - see your doctor urgently.
 Chickenpox can be more serious if you develop chickenpox whilst pregnant.
 However, a treatment with a product called immunoglobulin may prevent chickenpox from developing.
-See separate leaflet that deals with this in more detail, called Chickenpox Contact and Pregnancy.
+See the separate leaflet that deals with this in more detail, called Chickenpox Contact in Pregnancy.

 Is chickenpox infectious?

 A person with chickenpox is very infectious.
 The virus spreads in the air from person to person.
 For example, if you have not already had chickenpox, you stand a good chance of catching it if:

 - You are in the same room as someone with chickenpox for more than 15 minutes; or

 - You have any face-to-face contact with someone with chickenpox, such as a conversation.

 Nine in ten people who have not had chickenpox would catch it after being exposed in this way.